Artists find home in downtown Springdale

 Perrodin is an artist, printmaker, owner of an art supply company on North Shiloh Street and community manager for the Creative Arkansas Community Hub & Exchange in Springdale, a nonprofit agency supporting artists with studio space, galleries and grants.
 The program is an effort of the Northwest Arkansas Council.

 Jill Dabbs, executive director of Downtown Springdale, said the city's 2015 master plan designated downtown as an arts district.
-Her organization is charged with developing a vibrant downtown area.
+Her organization is tasked with developing a vibrant downtown area.

 "Art brings us a world view that is more expansive," said Sharon Killian, president of Art Ventures in Fayetteville.
 The nonprofit program provides support for artists with galleries to display their art to make it accessible and educate the public about the value of art.